 CAT Quantitative Aptitude syllabus is essentially Class 9 and 10 Maths topics of advanced level.
-CAT 2025 aspirants can check here full list of Maths topics included in CAT Quants syllabus.
+CAT 2026 aspirants can check here full list of Maths topics included in CAT Quants syllabus.

 CAT syllabus for Quants includes all important topics from Arithmetic, Algebra and Geometry.
 The syllabus of Quantitative Aptitude for CAT is vast and requires dedicated preparation.
 Some of the key areas of CAT Maths syllabus are percentages, profit & loss, interest, ratio-proportion, equations, inequalities, series, triangles, circles, mensuration permutations, combinations, probability, number systems, including divisibility rules, remainders, and LCM/HCF.
+If you are preparing for the CAT 2026, you must ensure your give special attention to Arithmetic, as most of the questions will be asked from it.

 Check the table below for the key topics of CAT Quants syllabus.
-Aspirants must study these topics in a focused manner to score high in CAT 2025.
+Aspirants must study these topics in a focused manner to score high in CAT 2026.

-CAT Quants Syllabus:
+CAT Quants Syllabus

 The syllabus of quantitative aptitude for CAT is broadly divided into four sections.
 Check here CAT Quants syllabus, section wise: